Answers to What You Are Wondering

 17. What will I study?
 What courses do you offer?

 The degree and certificate programs have similar structures: You start with core (foundation) courses, then take workshops and electives in areas of interest.
 Flexibility is the key: Certificate students take one core, one workshop, and one elective, with two other courses as Student Choice.
 Degree students take two cores, two electives, and two workshops, with one Student Choice and one Residency.
 The ninth and final course in the MA program is Thesis and Careers in Science Writing, which includes the revision of a portfolio of writing from earlier courses and a digital class experience on preparing for a career in science writing.
 Certificate students can attend a Residency course as a Student Choice, and MA students can take a second Residency as an elective, if desired.
 That means you can focus on the convenience of an online format or add more face-to-face work, as you wish.

 18. Are you flexible?
 What if I want to do something different?

-Writing is largely an individual craft, so students [should] pursue their own goals and interests.
+Writing is largely an individual craft, so students should pursue their own goals and interests.
 That’s where the passion is.
 Some advanced applicants can waive one core course, giving them more choice later for electives.
-Other students consider courses from outside Science Writing.
-For instance, a student could consider a Hopkins Communication Program courses in speechwriting or op-ed writing.
+Other students may request to take courses from outside Science Writing.
+For instance, a student could consider a Hopkins Communication Program course in speechwriting or op-ed writing.
 Others might consider a School of Public Health course.
 For those who can’t find the right course in our curriculum or other programs, an Independent Study is possible for special projects or goals.

 19. Why nine courses for the MA?
 Don’t most master’s degree programs have ten courses?

-20. How many credit hours are each course?
+20. How many credit hours is each course?